cleverhans-lab/cleverhans/CONTRIBUTING.md

 * New efforts and features be coordinated on the mailing list for CleverHans development: [cleverhans-dev@googlegroups.com](https://groups.google.com/forum/#!forum/cleverhans-dev).
-* When making code contributions to CleverHans, you follow the `PEP8` coding style in your pull requests.
+* When making code contributions to CleverHans, you should follow the [`Black`](https://black.readthedocs.io/en/stable/index.html) coding style in your pull requests.
-* When making your first pull request, you [sign the Google CLA](https://cla.developers.google.com/clas)
 * We do not accept pull requests that add git submodules because of [the problems that arise when maintaining git submodules](https://medium.com/@porteneuve/mastering-git-submodules-34c65e940407)